Blacks at Monticello

 was actually true for the freed blacks that had belonged to any of the

 other forefathers as well.
-There were three blacks that other forefather
+There were at least three blacks that other forefathers

 released that were murdered.
 The other forefathers had it worse since